Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Pros

-• Light roast: Light-roasted beans are not as bitter as their medium-roasted and dark-roasted counterparts.
+• Light roast.
+Light-roasted beans are generally less bitter than medium- and dark-roasted beans.
 If you want to learn more about the differences between light-roasted coffee and dark-roasted coffee, you can read this article.

 Cons

-• Fast loss of flavor: The coffee quickly loses its flavor, so it’s very important to consume it within a short period of time and store it in an air-tight container in the meantime.
+• Fast loss of flavor.
+The coffee quickly loses its flavor, so it's essential to consume it within a short period and store the remaining portion in an airtight container in the meantime.

 Best bang for your buck: Gevalia Special Reserve Ground Coffee